-Your Ultimate Guide For Wine To Pair With Sushi
+Your Guide For the best Wine To Pair With Sushi

 Before we start, I have a confession to make… when I was still a wee-wino, I used to work at a sushi restaurant.
 Actually, I’ve worked at two sushi restaurants.
 I’m telling you this to inspire confidence, I know my way around a spicy tuna roll.

 While sake is the typical go to for sushi pairings, I believe there’s plenty of room for wine at the table.
 So let’s get down to business and try to discover the best wines to pair with sushi!

 A Quick Tip On Wines To Pair With Sushi